MaureenKwaku/alx-pre_course/README.md

-My first readme
-This README has been updated
+My README has been updated